Tsukasa Shimomura: One Taguig

 In 2024, the announcement was made that Shimomura would leave Tokyo 23 to play abroad, signing with new club One Taguig of the Philippines Football League as an international reinforcement.
 He scored in his first game for the club against Manila Montet, scoring 4 in his next game against the Philippine Air Force.

 Salavan United

 In August 2025, Shimomura joined Salavan United, a club competing in Lao League 1.
 The move marked his first time playing in Laos.
-At Salavan United, Shimomura was assigned the number 77 shirt and continued in his role as a centre forward.
+Shimomura was assigned the number 77 shirt and continued in his role as a centre forward.
+During the first half of the season, he recorded 7 goals and 4 assists, establishing himself as one of the league’s most productive attacking players.
+His performances earned him 4th highest goal scorer.

+Young Elephants FC

+In December 2025, he moved to Young Elephants FC ahead of the 2026 season.
+He made an immediate impact by scoring two goals on his debut and was named Player of the Match.